Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

 I'm having some trouble finding "UNIT 7.1" in the material, which would explain the most basic step in the protocol, but I've noticed something rendering this non-optimal.
 For optimal deployment of tolerogenic dendrite, the purification of the sample should ideally in some manner continue until it has secured a population wholly of immature dendritic cells.
 If I have to produce that myself, the likelihood that my protocol requires laboratory work to verify increases very dramatically.

+...how immunoreactive would someone else's transplanted dendritic cells be?
+Don't try that on a human.
+If some kind of 'universal donor' dendritic cells could be found or defined, then curing immune disorders could be reduced to an injection from a common standard transplant population maintained in bioreactors at every hospital.
+Can the need of autologous dendritic cells be eliminated?

 ---
 Back to [[authors-nonfiction]]